marcusjoshm/FLIM-FRET-analysis/docs/DATA_EXPLORATION_FEATURES.md

 - **Individual dataset auto-threshold** - Remove bottom 90% from each dataset separately
 - **Custom individual dataset auto-threshold** - Specify percentile to remove from each dataset

+### 4. Interactive ROI Actions
+Users can perform actions on the current ROI position via command line:

+- **Apply ROI** - Shows selected pixels on the intensity image with statistics
+- **Save mask** - Creates a binary mask from the current ellipse ROI
+- **TIFF export** - Saves mask as a TIFF file in an 'exploration_masks' directory
+- **NPZ integration** - Appends mask data to the original NPZ file
+- **Metadata tracking** - Includes comprehensive metadata about the mask creation

 ## Implementation Details

 ### New Functions Added